"The purpose of life is to live it, to taste experience to the utmost."

 The Feel of Aliveness

-There's also a quality of engagement.
-You're not watching life from a distance; you're in it.
-Whatever you're doing—working, talking, walking—you're actually here for it.
+When aliveness is present there is a quality of engagement; we're not watching life from a distance; we're in it.
+Whatever we're doing—working, talking, walking—we're here for it fully.

 The Shadows of Aliveness